On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: Effective Stability

 \item directionally quasi-convex at $\varrho = 0$, if and only if $(\beta,m_1)\in \Omega_{dqc}$, here

 \end{itemize} \end{theorem}

-To study stability, it suffices to consider directional quasi-convexity.
-It follows from Theorem \ref{Nekhoroshev} that \begin{theorem} For every choice of positive masses of the planar three-body problem satisfying $(\beta,m_1)\in \Omega_{dqc}$, there exists a small neighbourhood $\mathcal{N}$ of Lagrange relative equilibrium such that for every orbit $(\varrho(t),\varphi(t))$ in $\mathcal{N}$, one has
+To study exponential stability, it suffices to consider directional quasi-convexity.
+Indeed, it follows from Theorem \ref{Nekhoroshev} that \begin{theorem} For every choice of masses of the planar three-body problem satisfying $(\beta,m_1)\in \Omega_{dqc}$, there exists a small neighbourhood $\mathcal{N}$ of Lagrange relative equilibrium such that, for every orbit $(\varrho(t),\varphi(t))$ whose initial value is in $\mathcal{N}$, one has

 provided $\epsilon$ is sufficiently small, here $c_1,c_2, c_3= const>0$ and the constants $a, b$ can be chosen as $a=\frac{1+\sigma}{n+\sigma}, b=\frac{1}{n+\sigma}$ for any $\sigma \geq 0$.
-Therefore, Lagrange relative equilibrium is exponentially stable for every choice of positive masses in the space $\Omega_{dqc}$. \end{theorem} \begin{remark} For other choice of positive masses in the space $\Omega_{ps}\setminus \Omega_{dqc}$, one should extend and apply a more general Theorem \ref{Nekhoroshev} to explore exponential stability.
-As a matter of fact, there is a more general Theorem \ref{Nekhoroshev} in \cite{benettin1998nekhoroshev} with a weaker condition than directional quasi-convexity, the condition is nearer to steepness, that is, the Birkhoff normal form $\mathcal{H}_3(\varrho)$ is $3$-jet nondegenerate at $\varrho = 0$.
-But computation is too complicated to obtain the Birkhoff normal form $\mathcal{H}_3(\varrho)$. \end{remark}
+Therefore, Lagrange relative equilibrium is exponentially stable for every choice of masses in the space $\Omega_{dqc}$. \end{theorem} \begin{remark} For a choice of masses in the space $\Omega_{ps}\setminus \Omega_{dqc}$, one should extend and apply a more general Theorem \ref{Nekhoroshev} to explore exponential stability.
+As a matter of fact, there is a more general Theorem \ref{Nekhoroshev} in \cite{benettin1998nekhoroshev} with a weaker condition than directional quasi-convexity, the condition is nearer to steepness, that is, the Birkhoff normal form $\mathcal{H}_{B6}(\varrho)$ is $3$-jet nondegenerate at $\varrho = 0$.
+But the computation is too complicated to obtain the Birkhoff normal form $\mathcal{H}_{B6}(\varrho)$. \end{remark}

-Let's give the following result that the Birkhoff normal form $\mathcal{H}_2(\varrho)$ is steep, although there is no proof of a general Theorem \ref{Nekhoroshev} under the condition of steepness at present.
+Let us give the following result that the Birkhoff normal form $\mathcal{H}_{B4}(\varrho)$ is steep, although there is no proof of a general Theorem \ref{Nekhoroshev} under the condition of steepness at present.

 \begin{theorem} Possibly except the following cases corresponding to resonance